 Understanding Our Trauma

-Foundational Understanding of Trauma
+Foundation in Understanding Trauma

 I want to share my research on trauma and particularly offering ways you can understand the basic foundations of trauma.

-You may be reading this because you are already on your trauma healing journey, maybe you’re a practitioner looking to understand trauma more, or it could be new to you.
+You may be reading this because you are already on your trauma healing journey, maybe you’re a practitioner looking to understand trauma better, or it could be new to you.
 Whichever the case, my intention is to demystify trauma by offering some concepts and teachings to support you to understand trauma from the bottom up.

 Understanding trauma is rapidly offering a new perspective in the health, well-being and healing modalities.
 Many symptoms which have left people suffering for years are now being understood within the trauma context and solutions for healing and resolution are being offered by numerous practitioners.